vampiman/Greener/README.md

 ## Server Setup

+- **Don't forget** to go to File -> Project Structure.. and select jdk 1.8
 - Furthermore you need to have a working version of [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and add it as a project sdk by going to File -> Project Structure -> Project SDK (select New.).
 - After installing, you should download and import the project into your Intellij IDE.
 - You should add this as a maven project.
 - Once you're set up, run 'maven clean' and 'maven install'.
 - You will have to set up GlassFish as follows:
 - Edit Configurations... -> Add New Configuration ( the '+' button in the upper left corner) -> GlassFish Server -> Local, if it is the first time you use Glassfish you will have to click 'Configure.' and navigate to the location where you downloaded the Glassfish Server files.
+- Set JRE to 1.8 in this window
-- Set Server Domain to domain1
+- Set Server Domain to domain1 in this window
-- Go to Deployment tab of your configuration, Add Artifact..('+' button on the right)->Artifact and set to Server:war
+- Go to Deployment tab of your configuration window, Add Artifact..('+' button on the right)->Artifact and set to Server:war
 - You can start the server.
 - **Make sure** that your database process is running, and you have created the user 'sammy' and the tables accordingly.
 - **Once the server is running**, you can start the application by running the Main class from the Client module (modules/Client/src/main/java/gui/Main.java).

+## Getting the test coverage
+- Run "mvn site" then check targer/site/cobertura in the Server module for the Server coverage and in the Client module for the Client coverage for the html with the coverage.

+## Getting the checkstyle report
+- Run "mvn checkstyle:checkstyle" and check the site file for the checkstyle-result.xml or just use the Intellij Checkstyle plug-in

 # Irem Ugurlu
 **(4851625, iugurlu)**